Haiti: Post-Duvalier era (1986–2004)

-Following Duvalier's departure, army leader General Henri Namphy headed a new National Governing Council.
+Following Duvalier's departure, army leader General Henri Namphy headed the National Governing Council.
 Elections scheduled for November 1987 were aborted after dozens of inhabitants were shot in the capital by soldiers and Tontons Macoutes.
 Fraudulent elections followed in 1988, in which only 4% of the citizenry voted.
 The newly elected president, Leslie Manigat, was then overthrown some months later in the June 1988 Haitian coup d'état.

 Another coup followed in September 1988, after the St. Jean Bosco massacre in which approximately 13 to 50 people were killed while attending a mass led by prominent government critic and Catholic priest Jean-Bertrand Aristide.
 General Prosper Avril subsequently led a military regime until March 1990.

-Avril transferred power to the army chief of staff, General Hérard Abraham, on 10 March 1990.
-Abraham gave up power three days later, becoming the only military leader in Haiti during the twentieth century to voluntarily give up power.
-Abraham later helped to secure the 1990–91 Haitian general election.

-In December 1990, Jean-Bertrand Aristide was elected president in the Haitian general election.
-However, his ambitious reformist agenda worried the elites, and in September of the following year he was overthrown by the military, led by Raoul Cédras, in the 1991 Haitian coup d'état.
+Avril transferred power to the army chief of staff General Hérard Abraham on 10 March.
+Abraham gave up power three days later, becoming the only military leader in Haiti during the 20th century to voluntarily give up power.
+Abraham later helped to secure the 1990–91 Haitian general election, in which Aristide was elected president.
+However, his ambitious reformist agenda worried the elites, and in September 1991 he was overthrown by the military, led by Raoul Cédras, in the 1991 Haitian coup d'état.
 Amidst the continuing turmoil many Haitians attempted to flee the country.

 In September 1994, the United States negotiated the departure of Haiti's military leaders and the peaceful entry of 20,000 US troops under Operation Uphold Democracy.
-This enabled the restoration of the democratically elected Jean-Bertrand Aristide as president, who returned to Haiti in October to complete his term.
+This enabled the restoration of the democratically-elected Aristide as president, who returned to Haiti in October to complete his term.
 As part of the deal Aristide had to implement free market reforms in an attempt to improve the Haitian economy, with mixed results.
 In November 1994, Hurricane Gordon brushed Haiti, dumping heavy rain and creating flash flooding that triggered mudslides.
-Gordon killed an estimated 1,122 people, although some estimates go as high as 2,200.
+Gordon killed an estimated 1,122 to 2,200 people.